bibinprathap/VeritasGraph/README.md

 Baseline RAG systems excel at finding direct answers but falter when faced with questions that require connecting disparate information or understanding a topic holistically. **VeritasGraph addresses this challenge directly, providing not just answers, but transparent, auditable reasoning paths with full source attribution for every generated claim, establishing a new standard for trust and reliability in enterprise AI.**

 ---
+## Why VeritasGraph?

+### ✅ Fully On-Premise & Secure
+Maintain **100% control** over your data and AI models, ensuring maximum security and privacy.

+### ✅ Verifiable Attribution
+Every generated claim is **traced back** to its source document, guaranteeing transparency and accountability.

+### ✅ Advanced Graph Reasoning
+Answer **complex, multi-hop questions** that go beyond the capabilities of traditional vector search engines.

+### ✅ Open-Source & Sovereign
+Build a **sovereign knowledge asset**, free from vendor lock-in, with full ownership and customization.

 ## 🚀 Demo